 - Assorted Fresh Fruits in Season: Eat out of hand; chop or slice and add to salads; slice and serve as a topper for frozen desserts or layer with pudding for a parfait.

 - Cheese: Make toasted cheese sandwiches; add to main dish salads; mix into a white sauce and serve with broccoli over a baked potato or use as a base for soups; grate and use as a topping for casseroles.

 - Eggs: Hard-cook, slice and use for a main dish salad; fry; scramble; make into an omelet; use in egg salad sandwiches.

-- Frozen Vegetables: Serve as is; toss into soups; add to casseroles; thaw and use in cold salads.
+- Frozen Vegetables: Serve as is, toss into soups, or add to casseroles.

 - Mayonnaise-Type Dressing: Check your cookbooks, library or the Internet for variations on mayo-type dressings to add variety to salads and sandwiches.
 Some possible add-ins include curry powder, mustard, tarragon, dill and onion.
 To keep calories low, use reduced-fat or fat-free versions of dressing.

 - Milk: Use in white sauces, puddings and cream soups as well as for drinking.